riversun/java-firebase-fcm-client/README.md

  classpath 'com.google.gms:google-services:3.0.0'
 ```

-### if you want to check if google play service is available on the device.Write like this.
+### if you want to check if google play service is available on the entity(mobile devices,browser front-end apps).Write like this.

 ```java